ipums/ipums.github.io/_posts/2017-02-03-Python-Powered-Excel-Macros.md

 I can't emphasize this enough, this is SUCH an improvement over writing VBA.
 Faster to write.
 Faster to execute.
 Easier to maintain.

-# But wait!
-There's more!
+# But Wait!
+There's More!
 -------------------

 I've described a lot here, but there are more topics to cover in future posts.
 Here are some teasers: